Decoherence Effects in a Three-Level System under Gaussian Process: Main Results

 \subsection{Noiseless classical field}

-The dynamics of the single qutrit system, when subjected to a stochastic field without introducing noise, are covered in this section.
-This ideal situation will be utilised to separate the stochastic fields' original role in the exclusion of any noise.
-In both noiseless and noisy classical fields, this can estimate the qualitative dynamics of the single qutrit system.
-The structure of the density matrix given in Eq.\eqref{Noieless density matrix value} illustrates that the system is coherent and entangled.
-As the diagonal and off-diagonal elements of the matrix are non zero.\\
+The dynamics of the single qutrit system, when subjected to a noise-free stochastic field is discussed in this section.
+Using the existing dynamical setup of the system in a noise-free context, the original role of stochastic fields in noise exclusion can be demonstrated.
+This will also discriminate between the qualitative dynamical map of a single qutrit system in both noiseless and noisy classical fields.
+The following is the time unitary operation matrix: